 Casa Lucila is an eight-room boutique hotel on the beachfront that marries traditional Mexican style with contemporary comforts like flat screen TVs, espresso makers and a small spa offering a range of massages and body treatments.
 Read reviews and get rates for Casa Lucila.

-Hotel La Siesta might not have the most inspiring décor around, but it’s great value and many of the rooms have spectacular views of the sea.
+Hotel La Siesta might not have the most inspiring décor around, but it’s a great value and many of the rooms have spectacular views of the sea.
 Read reviews and get rates for Hotel La Siesta.

 Getting There and Around: